tshort/subsurface-keyboard/readme.md

 ![trackball3](pics/trackball3.png)

-I'm not sure this was all worth it:)
+I'm not sure that was all worth it:) After I cut up the PCB, I realized it would have been easier to remove the IR emitter and receiver from the board and mount those separately on a small piece of veroboard.
+That would have made the soldering much easier because I could solder jumper wires to the holes where the components were.

 I'm not sure how well the trackball will hold up when carried in a backpack.
 It could snag in things.